danielcristho/danielcristho/README.md

-- 🔭 I’m currently studying at Sepuluh Nopember Instute of Technology
+- 🔭 I’m currently studying at Sepuluh Nopember Institute of Technology
 - 🌱 I’m currently learning Python language and other language
 - 👯 I’m very interested in Network Automation
 - 📫 How to reach me:https://www.linkedin.com/in/daniel-pepuho-bb3783193/